Taylor Walls Player Props: Rays vs. Phillies

 Phillies Pitching Rankings

-- The Phillies' 4.12 team ERA ranks 14th among all MLB pitching staffs.
+- The Phillies have a 4.12 team ERA that ranks 14th among all MLB pitching staffs.

-- The Phillies allow the sixth-fewest home runs in baseball (89 total, 1.1 per game).
+- The Phillies surrender the seventh-fewest home runs in baseball (90 total, 1.1 per game).

-- Walker (9-3 with a 3.93 ERA and 77 strikeouts in 89 1/3 innings pitched) aims for his 10th victory when he makes the start for the Phillies, his 18th of the season.
+- The Phillies are sending Sanchez (0-2) to the mound to make his fifth start of the season.
+He is 0-2 with a 3.26 ERA and 20 strikeouts through 19 1/3 innings pitched.

-- His most recent appearance was on Friday against the Chicago Cubs, when the righty went six innings, surrendering one earned run while allowing six hits.
+- In his last appearance on Friday, the left-hander went six innings against the Washington Nationals, allowing one earned run while surrendering seven hits.

+- The 26-year-old has put up a 3.26 ERA and 9.3 strikeouts per nine innings across four games this season, while giving up a batting average of .243 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.